namemzy/yolov8-trt-win/README.md

 ***NOTICE:*** </br>
-Limited by its GPU model, the GTX 1060 has poor performance in terms of inference speed, and it does not support FP16 precision.
-Using 30-series GPUs can significantly improve performance.
+Limited by its GPU model, the GTX 1060 has poor performance in terms of inference speed, and it does not fully support FP16 precision and FP16 Tensor.
+Using 30-series or 40-series GPUs can significantly improve performance.

 # Acknowledgments